kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 For each file:

-1. Change the paths to the abspath_curr, shift_train, val, and test folders (Cell 4)
+1. Change the paths to the abspath_curr, shift_train, val, and test folders
 3. Run the file to train the model

 **5-Ensemble-Best-Models**

 For each file:

-1. Change the path to your abspath_curr and test folder (Cell 4)
+1. Change the path to your abspath_curr and test folder
 2. Run the file to ensemble the models